 Hiryu is a member of an elite group of counter-terrorists, known as Striders, who use their ninja abilities for kidnapping, assassination, demolition, and other top secret assignments.
 Belonging to the "Super A Grade" class of Striders, Hiryu defends the future against a diverse cast of villains.
 Hiryu travels to the icy mountains of Siberia, battles giant mechanical gorillas, hitches rides on the backs of dinosaurs, and has to deal with constantly-changing gravity while working his way through an enemy space station.
 Fortunately for Hiryu, he possesses remarkable agility and makes excellent use of his surroundings.
 He gets help from robotic animal sidekicks, uses metallic hooks to latch onto walls and ceilings, and slices through his enemies with a laser-sword.
 A ninja with a laser sword: it doesn't get much cooler than that.

 While the Shinobi name has actually been used by many ninjas over the years, Joe Musashi is most often associated with the title.
 Joe became the most respected member of his clan through practice and determination.
 Not only does Joe master traditional ninja weapons like shurikens and swords, but he is also able to wield lightning and unleash powerful fire dragons.
 He can also levitate, and his mid-air somersault technique proves to be extremely useful.
 Of course, all these ninja skills wouldn't mean much if Joe didn't have any one to use them on.
 In addition to your usual assortment of kabuki masters and stripper ninjas disguised as nuns, Joe also battles Batman, Spider-man, and the Incredible Hulk!
-The Shinobi name was eventually passed down to other members of his clan, but Joe Musashi is still the most legendary.
+The Shinobi name was used by other members of his clan, but none were more legendary than Joe.

 Ninja Gaiden Series